Megabit/Blazorise/docs/_docs/extensions/richtextedit.md

 ## Overview

-The `RichTextEdit` component allows you to add a 'WYSIWYG' rich text editor.
-The Blazorise RichTextEdit is based on the [QuillJS](https://quilljs.com/) javascript library.
+The `RichTextEdit` component allows you to add and use a 'WYSIWYG' rich text editor.
+The Blazorise RichTextEdit is based on the [QuillJS](https://quilljs.com/) JavaScript library.

 ### Structure